Postal workers probably won’t like me saying this, but I was relieved back to work legislation went into effect.

 Some would lead you to believe they’re hard done by, akin to slaves for Canada Post, but the truth is they get a lot of perks and benefits the rest of us don’t – ones I believe often balance out negatives of their job.

-Looking at statistics, sure, injuries are definitely something that needs to be addressed, but in a lot of cases, I think it’s a factor of people not taking care of themselves physically – not being taught to lift with your legs instead of your back, how to walk on snow and ice, or trying to carry more than is necessary considering they are given swanky vans to drive around.
+Looking at statistics, sure, injuries are definitely something that needs to be addressed, but in some cases, I think it’s a factor of people not taking care of themselves physically – not being taught to lift with your legs instead of your back, how to walk on snow and ice, or trying to carry more than is necessary considering many are given swanky vans to drive around.**

-When one does get injured, they get paid more than 70 per cent of their wage (and they’re pushing for 80 per cent), and some are given helpers for simple things like a cut on the hand (this legit happened to a relative of mine).
+When one does get injured, they get paid 70 per cent of their wage (Article 20.10) – and they’re pushing for 80 per cent -, and some are given helpers for simple things like a cut on the hand (this legit happened to a relative of mine).

 In contrast, I cracked my foot in middle school and delivered papers for a daily newspaper in -30 degree Celsius weather with a cast.
 I got stung by bee delivering papers and finished my route, and was attacked by dogs on two separate occasions.
 I sprained my ankle and only missed a day of work.
 I didn’t expect help – I had a job that needed to be done in order to get paid, and so I did it.